deepjavalibrary/djl/docs/model-zoo.md

 ## [MXNet symbolic model zoo](../mxnet/mxnet-model-zoo/README.md)

-MXNet has a large number of existing pre-trained models.
-We created an MXNet model zoo to make it easy for users to consume them.
+Apache MXNet has a large number of existing pre-trained models.
+We created an Apache MXNet model zoo to make it easy for users to consume them.

 ## [PyTorch model zoo](../pytorch/pytorch-model-zoo/README.md)